automationiberia/argocd-stress-test/README.md

 # Argo CD Load Testing

-This repository contains an Argo CD setup for phased load testing by deploying multiple instances of a customized Nginx application.
+This repository contains an Argo CD setup for load testing by deploying multiple instances of a customized guestbook application.
 Each instance serves unique content based on its configuration.

 ## Directory Structure